 There is no innovation without collaboration, which is why at DSM we’re always looking for new partners.
 Our network of collaborators helps develop, test and launch solar solutions onto the marketplace faster – whether it’s leading institutes like Fraunhofer or CPVT, or the young innovators of tomorrow taking part in our SunRISE Challenge.

-The list of our partners is long, but just some of the key ones include: Flat Glass Group, Wuxi Suntech, Fraunhofer ISE, CPVT, Greentown Labs, Apricum and Lux Research, as well as research partnerships with Technical Universities of Delft and Eindhoven, and Oxford University.
+The list of our partners is long, but just some of the key ones include: Flat Glass Group, Wuxi Suntech, Fraunhofer ISE, CPVT, Greentown Labs, Apricum and Lightyear, as well as research partnerships with Technical Universities of Delft and Eindhoven, and Oxford University.

 Here’s a brief flavor of the work we are doing.

 An extensive evaluation of our Retrofit Anti-Reflective (AR) coating with leading German solar player SolarKapital has resulted in a 4% power gain at its Türkenfeld solar plant in Germany.